 What Area of London Is Best for Tourists to Stay in?

 London is a large city hence there are a lot of locations to stay in.
-Some locations and neighborhoods Marylebone, Victoria, Kensington, Covent Garden, while adjacent areas like Pimlico, St. John’s Wood, Fitzrovia, are a few more neighborhoods to explore and stay in.
+Some locations and neighborhoods are Marylebone, Victoria, Kensington, and Covent Garden, while adjacent areas like Pimlico, St. John’s Wood, and Fitzrovia, are a few more neighborhoods to explore and stay in.